Skin (musician): Personal life

 Skin graduated with a BA (Hons) degree in Interior Architecture & Design from Teesside Polytechnic in 1989 and received an honorary Master of Arts degree from Teesside University in 2000.

-Skin is openly bisexual.
+Skin is openly queer.
 In 2013, she entered into a civil partnership with Christiana Wyly, daughter of American billionaire Sam Wyly.
-The couple split in 2015.
+The relationship ended in 2015.
 In September 2020, Skin announced her engagement to Rayne Baron.
-In June 2021, the couple announced they are expecting their first child.
+They have a daughter, born in 2021.

 In January 2021, Skin assumed the role of Chancellor at Leeds Arts University in Leeds, England.

 Since the United Kingdom European Union membership referendum in 2016, Skin has talked against Brexit and its effect in terms of rise in racism, labour shortage and impoverishment of British culture in numerous interviews.

 She was appointed Officer of the Order of the British Empire (OBE) in the 2021 Birthday Honours for services to music.

 After the results of the 2022 Italian election were announced, Skin said that she was disappointed that the Italian people voted for Giorgia Meloni and said that Italy was "sinking towards fascism" once again.